apioo/fusio/README.md

 **[Backend-App](https://github.com/apioo/fusio-backend)**

-This is the AngularJS app which is used as GUI to control the backend.
+This is the Angular app which is used as GUI to control the backend.
 It is the main app to improve the Fusio backend.
 But you are also free to develop new apps for special use cases which talk to the internal API of Fusio.

 ## Testing

-We have a high PHPUnit test case coverage and also automatic end-to-end AngularJS tests using protractor and selenium.
+We have a high PHPUnit test case coverage.
 Beside this it is always great if users checkout the current master version of the project and try to test every aspect of the system.
 In case you have found an issue please report it through the issue tracker.

 ## Documentation